How Could I Want More

 "How Could I Want More" is the debut single by American actress and singer Jamie Lynn Spears.
 The song was written by Spears and Rivers Rutherford, and was self-released (under the label name Sweet Jamie Music, Inc.) on November 25, 2013 as the lead single from Spears' debut EP, The Journey.
 The track received acclaim from music critics, who praised Spears for taking a different musical direction than her sister, and for the maturity expressed in the lyrics and her delivery.
+Spears wrote the song about her future-husband Jamie Watson.

 Composition

 "How Could I Want More" is a traditional-style country music ballad that runs for three minutes and thirty-three seconds.
 The song opens with an acoustic guitar riff, while a pedal steel guitar comes in as the song progresses, resulting in a distinctively country sound.
 Personal yet relatable lyrics carry a narrative about a seemingly-perfect relationship that still finds the narrator wanting more.
 Country music critic Billy Dukes (of Taste of Country) noted that the production, particularly the "faint echo" accompanying each note, is effective at masking Spears' unexceptional vocal ability and lending the song an air of authenticity.
 Spears said her now husband, Jamie Watson inspired the song.